 \subsection{Computational Cost Comparison}

-In Table~\ref{tab:comp_cost}, we compare the computational cost of our model with the baselines by evaluating the inference time per sample.
-The inference time of \ourmethodsmall{} is higher compared to baseline models.
-The increased inference time is because \ourmethodsmall{} performs the inference in two steps through the SDF while other baselines achieve it in a single step.
+In Table~\ref{tab:comp_cost}, we compare the computational cost of our model with the baselines by measuring the inference time per sample.
+The inference time of \ourmethodsmall{} is higher than that of the baseline models, as \ourmethodsmall{} performs inference in two stages through the SDF, whereas the baselines complete it in a single step.